hayimd/LAMM-Manuscript/Methods.md

 ## Network structure and dynamics

-* Two layer network.
-1st representing the lexicon, WTA.
-2nd the memory module, designed as a k-winners take all attractor net [< but weakly so? strenghtened by plasticity?
-CHECK THIS, noplastic.]
 * External excitation to both networks represent afferents from other/ related networks, and attentional control [^ some kind of network structure citation?
 If LAMM is in PFC, then what are its inputs?]
     * Eg different levels of excitation to memory and lexicon used to kick start recall (increase to memory net, decrease to lexicon).

 For computational convenience, the networks in this work have been modeled in a coarse-grained fashion using rate-model neuron units, which represent the neuron subgroups mentioned above \cite{Brunel2000,Renart2004}.
 This approximation assumes that these subgroups share similar inputs and correlated behaviour.

 For the simulations shown herein, networks of sizes 90 (60/30 memory/item) and 180 (120/60 memory/item) rate-model cells were used.
 1 in 5 units were assigned to each layer's inhibitory population, whose connections projected locally within each layer, but not between them.
 Each excitatory unit received a large recurrent self-connection, and only very weak lateral connections.
 For full connectivity details, see Table XX.